linstantnoodles/bubbletrouble/README.md

 - Refactored the file handler to not use a bajillion if statements.
 I wonder how Connect does its static file handling.
 9/10
 - Added a basic sound manager.
+9/13
+- Smoothed animation by drawing player every frame based on time delta, rather than user input.